 3.2(1).12 Monitoring is a key component of the WIS that contributes to managing day-to-day operations, long-term planning and identification and resolution of problems.
 The Commission welcomed the interim guidance on WIS monitoring (at http://wis.wmo.int/wis-monitor) that specifies near-real time and quarterly monitoring practices, and encouraged the Implementation Coordination Team on Information Systems and Services (ICT-ISS) to proceed with a pilot implementation with volunteer GISCs so that the interim guidance can be tested and updated with the aim of producing a standard practice for inclusion in WMO-No. 1061 - Guide to the WMO Information System at CBS-16.

 3.2(1).13 WIS monitoring will concentrate on the effectiveness of flow of information between centres.
 It will concentrate on the exchange of packages containing information, such as the bulletins that currently circulate on the Global Telecommunications System, rather than on the contents of those bulletins.
 Numerical Weather Prediction centres, for example, are better placed than telecommunications centres at recording which observations were available and the quality of those observations.
-The Commission asked each of its Open Programme Area Groups (OPAGs) to consider how their regional and global centres could contribute to monitoring the quantity and quality of information exchanged by the programmes to which the centres contribute, so that this could be used to complement the information gathered by the WIS.
+The Commission asked each of its Open Programme Area Groups (OPAGs) to consider how their regional and global centres could contribute to monitoring the quantity and quality of information exchanged by the programmes to which the centres contribute, so that this could be used to complement the monitoring information gathered by the WIS.
 The Commission also recognized that gathering monitoring information was not sufficient to ensure improvements in quality or quantity of information being exchanged, and it asked OPAG-ISS to recommend a process for collating the information from the different monitoring systems and providing feedback to information providers and the operators of WIS centres.

 Registering of WMO Technical Regulations and information resources in WIS

 3.2(1).14 A significant omission from the WIS metadata catalogue is that it does not include entries for the WMO Manuals, Guides or other information services that the WMO Secretariat provides to support Members.
-To allow such metadata to be published, the Commission endorsed the WMO Secretariat as a Data Collection and Production Centre with GISC Toulouse as its principal GISC.
+To allow such metadata to be published, the Commission endorsed the WMO Secretariat as a Data Collection or Production Centre with GISC Toulouse as its principal GISC.

 Cooperation with OGC